Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Continuous control inputs

-The term bilinear refers to the fact that \eqref{eq:KROM_continuous} contains a term $\psi(z) \cdot u$ but is otherwise linear both in $\psi(z)$ and in $u$ \cite{Ell09}.
-By choosing $u_i \in [u^a,u^b]$, this system simply interpolates linearly between the two autonomous dynamics corresponding to $u^a$ and $u^b$.
-Note that \eqref{eq:KROM_continuous} yields the exact dynamics for $u_i=u^a$ and $u_i=u^b$ due to the convergence result for EDMD.
-For intermediate values of $u$, we can exploit the linearity of the Koopman operator. \begin{theorem} Consider a dynamical control system of the form \eqref{eq:PDE_DT} and let $\Kcal_{u^a}$ and $\Kcal_{u^b}$ be the Koopman operators associated with the constant control inputs $u^a$ and $u^b$.
+where the term bilinear refers to the fact that \eqref{eq:KROM_continuous} contains terms $\eta u_j$, $j=1,\ldots,n_c-1$, but is otherwise linear both in $\eta$ and in $u$ \cite{Ell09}.
+By relaxing $u_i$ to the convex hull of the individual control inputs, i.e.,

+this system simply interpolates linearly between the autonomous dynamics corresponding to the constant inputs $u^0,\ldots,u^{n_c-1}$.
+Note that \eqref{eq:KROM_continuous} yields the exact dynamics almost everywhere for the individual systems due to the convergence result for EDMD.
+For control affine systems, we also have convergence for intermediate values of $u$: \begin{theorem} Consider a dynamical control system of the form \eqref{eq:PDE_DT} and let $\Kcal_{u^0}, \ldots, \Kcal_{u^{n_c-1}}$ be the Koopman operators associated with the constant inputs $u^0,\ldots,u^{n_c-1}$.

-Assume that the observation map $f$ is linear and that the system dynamics $\Phi$ are linear in $u$.
-Then a linear interpolation between the two operators is equal to the Koopman operator for the linear interpolation between the controls $u^a$ and $u^b$, i.e.
+Assume that the observation map $f$ is linear and that the system dynamics $\Phi$ is linear in $u$.
+Then a convex combination of operators is equal to the Koopman operator for the convex combination of the controls $u^0,\ldots,u^{n_c-1}$, i.e.,